-Figure 4.
-Nitrogen Adsorption tests.
-Pore size distributions of unstabilised samples compacted at 25, 50 and 100 MPa.
+Fig. 4 Nitrogen Adsorption tests.
+Pore size distributions of unstabilised samples compacted at 25, 50 and 100 MPa

 Additional MIP and NA tests were carried out to investigate the influence of chemical stabilisation on material fabric.
 Figure 5 compares the pore size distributions from MIP tests on unstabilised and stabilised samples compacted at 100 MPa.
-Stabilisation creates a new class of inter-aggregate pores, which was absent in unstabilised samples, with a diameter comprised between 104 nm and 105 nm.
-This might be due to the steric hindrance of stabilisers molecules between clay platelets.
-This new class of pores reduces the stiffness and strength of stabilised samples compared to unstabilised ones as discussed later in the paper.

-Stabilisation also occludes the smallest nanoporous fraction and therefore modifies the intraaggregate porosity distribution.
-This is shown in Figure 6, where results from NA tests indicate that the silane-siloxane emulsion produces the largest nanopore occlusion due to the formation of a polysiloxane hydrophobic film inside the earth capillaries.
+Stabilisation creates a new class of inter-aggregate pores, results from NA tests indicate that the silane-siloxane emulsion produces the largest nanopore occlusion due to the formation of a polysiloxane hydrophobic film inside the earth capillaries.
 The occlusion of nanopores significantly undermines the ability of the material to buffer moisture as discussed in the following section.
-Interestingly, both unstabilised and stabilised samples exhibit a similar overall porosity of about 15% (Bruno, 2016), which means that any difference in hygro-mechanical behaviour between these two classes of samples is rather due to variations in the distribution of pore sizes and mineralogy.
+Interestingly, both unstabilised and stabilised samples exhibit a similar overall porosity of about 15% [50], which means that any difference in hygro-mechanical behaviour between these two classes of samples is rather due to variations in the distribution of pore sizes and mineralogy.